 MOAA, including this affiliated Chapter, is dedicated to maintaining a strong national defense and preserving the earned entitlements of all members of the uniformed services.
 This local MOAA chapter also engages in sensible philanthropic activity, and it provides support to Junior ROTC units that are cultivating the next generation of military professionals and civilian leaders for our nation.

 Robust chapter membership ensures our “One Powerful Voice” is heard on Capitol Hill and in the state General Assembly.
-Membership is open to those who hold or have ever held a warrant or commission in any component of the Army, Marine Corps, Navy, Air Force, Coast Guard, Public Health Service or NOAA, including their spouses.
+Membership is open to those who hold or have ever held a warrant or commission in any component of the Army, Marine Corps, Navy, Air Force, Space Force, Coast Guard, Public Health Service or NOAA, including their spouses.

 Obviously, the chapter also fosters camaradiere amongst its officers.
 General Membership meetings/dinners are held bimonthly at the Lake Hickory Country Club, in Hickory.
 A reservation slip for those events is always provided on the last page of each chapter newsletter.
 For navigation purposes, here is Lake Hickory Country Club's address and phone number:

 430 17th Avenue NW

 Hickory, NC 28601

 Becoming a member of the MOAA Catawba Valley Chapter costs nothing initially because the annual $25 chapter dues are waived for the remainder of the calendar year a member joins.
 Officers may join by printing, completing and mailing in the form located at the “Join Chapter” button of this website.
 Please join our chapter today!